 The unit's Criminal History Record Information (CHRI) Audit Center is an ADAA-funded in-house effort to continually examine the accuracy, completeness and timeliness of this information, and to recommend strategies for its improvement.
-With regard to the current audit, data collection has been completed.
-The final phase of analysis is progressing and sections of the draft final report are being compiled.
-Qualitative information from the Cook County Circuit Court Clerk and the Illinois State Police (ISP) regarding the follow-up activities from the 1999 audit report recommendations has been received for inclusion in the final report.
-Staff also continues to participate in technology related training opportunities and ISP-hosted regional Livescan User meetings.
+With regard to the current audit, the draft final report has been circulated in-house and editing is taking place.
+The next level of review will include comments from the Illinois State Police.
+Publication of the final report is planned for the summer of 2002.
+The upcoming 2002/2003 audit project is being planned and a draft methodology being developed to focus audit activities on electronic reporting issues.
+Staff also continue to participate in ISP hosted livescan users and county wide training meetings across the state.